 Depending on the season, scoping out the ideal surfing conditions in Virginia Beach has become an art form.
 As many of our resident wave-riders will tell you, riding the perfect wave here comes at the cost of patience, tenacity and a little bit of luck – and that’s just how we like it.
 For those hopping on a board for the first time, Virginia Beach often offers the right conditions to safely ease into the action.

 Known as the “Rockfish Capital of the World,” Virginia Beach and its neighboring waters are home to a multitude of freshwater, brackish and saltwater fishing opportunities.
 With the food-rich Chesapeake Bay adjoining the Atlantic Ocean in Virginia Beach, a long list of fish, including croaker, spot, flounder, striped bass, tautog, sea bass, trout, bluefish, skipjack, cobia, mahi-mahi, Spanish and king mackerel, puppy and red drum, yellowfin and bluefin tuna, white and blue marlin, amberjack and wahoo are abundant at various times of the year.

-From and abundance of take-out options, to an endless list of restaurants offering outdoor dining, the restaurants in Virginia Beach are serving up the very best local flavors and coastal vibes this season.
-From clean spaces to the freshest food, there's a lot to love about our food scene this Father'sl Day.
+From and abundance of seafood options, to an endless list of restaurants offering outdoor dining, the restaurants in Virginia Beach are serving up the very best local flavors and coastal vibes this season.
+From clean spaces to the freshest food, there's a lot to love about our food scene this Father's Day.